Slavery Persists in 21st Century

 This is the first time the ILO and Walk Free Foundation worked together to produce worldwide slavery figures.
 Both organization agree that the 2017 Global Estimates of Modern Slavery imply that much work is needed to combat the scourge of modern slavery.

-Fiona David, Walk Free Foundation’s executive director of global research, told CNN, “We know that if there are 40 million people in modern slavery, only tens of thousands of victims are being helped, assisted and supported, whether through the criminal justice system or through victim support systems.
+Fiona David, Walk Free Foundation’s executive director of global research, said, “We know that if there are 40 million people in modern slavery, only tens of thousands of victims are being helped, assisted and supported, whether through the criminal justice system or through victim support systems.
 It’s a massive gap that we have to close.”

 Guy Ryder, the ILO director general, said in a statement, “The message the ILO is sending [ … ] is very clear: the world won’t be in a position to achieve the Sustainable Development Goals unless we dramatically increase our efforts to fight these scourges.
 These new global estimates can help shape and develop interventions to prevent both forced labor and child labor.”